halohalospecial/codemirror-elixir-mode/README.md

 codemirror-elixir-mode
 ======================

-Quick-and-dirty Elixir mode for CodeMirror / Light Table
+Elixir mode for CodeMirror / Light Table

-This was the result of fiddling with the Ruby mode (ruby.js) of CodeMirror for 30 minutes.
+Hacked from CodeMirror's ruby.js and most probably incomplete.
 Use at your own risk :)

 To use with Light Table, put elixir.js inside the core/node_modules/codemirror/modes/ directory and add these into your user.behaviors: